gasparka/thesis/docs/pyha.rst

     y = y + 2
     y = y + 3

-As expected, software and hardware simulations give equal results.
+Most importantly, all the simulations provide equal results.

 Function calls
 ~~~~~~~~~~~~~~

 So far only the ``main`` function has been used to define logic. in Pyha ``main`` function is just the
 top level function that is first called by simulation and conversion processes.
-Other functions can be
+Other functions can
-freely be defined and called.
+freely be defined and called as shown on :numref:`pyha_functions_code`.

 .. code-block:: python
-    :caption: For adder
+    :caption: Calling an function in Pyha
     :name: pyha_functions_code

     class Functions(HW):